cebe/pulse-php-discover/README.md

 A PHP implementation of the [pulse/syncthing](https://ind.ie/pulse) [cluster discovery protocol](https://github.com/syncthing/syncthing/blob/master/protocol/DISCOVERY.md).

-**Current status is work in progress, also if it already works in simple local environment it is untested for other purpose, may fail and descrtoy data, so use with care!**
+**Current status is work in progress, also if it already works in simple local environment it is untested for other purpose, may fail and destroy data, so use with care!**

 Requirements
 ------------